Click here to obtain the compressed migration tool package.

 - (Optional) The data disk configuration of the source server.

-The client.json file is for configuring the migration mode and other migration configuration items.
+The “client.json” file is used to configure the migration mode and other parameters.
 You need to configure the

-- (Optional) Remove files and directories on the server that do not need to be migrated.
+- (Optional) Exclude files and directories on the source server that do not need to be migrated.